Daniel-McGuire-Corporation/MathBotCLI/docs/README.md

 This project originated from the need for a versatile mathematical tool that goes beyond simple arithmetic operations.
 The aim is to offer a comprehensive suite of mathematical functionalities within an intuitive command-line interface.
 However, the project's horizon extends beyond math; future iterations will incorporate additional capabilities and expand its utility.

 ## Current Features
-Math Bot CLI currently supports the following features and commands:
+Math Bot CLI currently supports the following features and commands: (Please use --help to see usage of C++ Version :)

 --about, -info, -a: Display detailed information about the application, including version details, copyright, and licensing.